bbc/audio-offset-finder/CONTRIBUTING.md

  * If the word 'and' appears in the title of your pull request, it should probably be two requests.
  * A detailed pull request message that explains the purpose of the changes and answers any obvious questions about them is very helpful.
  * Wherever possible, submit tests for your patch/new feature so it can be tested easily.
- * Run pytest, and reformat your code with black (https://github.com/psf/black) to ensure that the pull request will pass automated CI checks.
+ * Run pytest, and reformat your code with black (https://github.com/psf/black)* to ensure that the pull request will pass automated CI checks.

+*Please make sure you install the version of black specified in setup.cfg, otherwise version incompatibilities may cause pull requests to be rejected.
+One easy way to do this is to editably install the audio\_offset\_finder package locally using:
+    pip install -e ".[dev]"

 **Please raise any issues with this project as a GitHub issue.**